-Each respondent was asked to classify their representation as support, object or comment.
-A total count was made for the classification of representations which showed support, objection and general comment.
-Totals are shown at the top of each question summary in section 6.
+Representations were anonymised and summarised (section 7 of this report).
+A total count was made for representations which showed support, objection and general comment.
+This is shown at the top of each question summary.

-The full written text of each representation has been anonymised and summarised in section 7 of this report.
-Each question summary gives a condensed version of the officer responses to representations, outlining any actions or notes to be formally acknowledged by the consultation process.
+Finally each question summary gives a condensed version of the officer responses to representations, outlining any actions or notes to be formally acknowledged by the consultation process.